The Boys in the Pits

 As early as the 1860s, it is said, professional card sharps saw their tables forsaken for the pits.
 "There was no reason to risk a stake at cards," wrote Dedmon, "when anyone who enjoyed 'skinning a sucker' could wander down to the . . .
 Board of Trade where he could find any number of similarly minded individuals willing to match wits with him."
 And in the 1880s, traders perfected the art of cornering grain markets; one of the more accomplished of such swindlers was Benjamin P. Hutchinson, who in 1888 ran his winnings up to the then almost unimaginable sum of $10 million.

 The music of fortunes being made sounded sweet to store clerks and shopkeepers as well as their betters.
 Public demand for a piece of the action in the 1880s spawned the "bucket shops"—parlors in which the little guy could make wagers on the swings of commodity prices clacking off the telegraph wire from the Board of Trade.
 The bucket shops operated with none of the impediments required of traders by the board.
-You could trade in smaller lots, usually without paying a commission, and you were relieved of the largely ritual obligation to actually receive or deliver grain.
+You could trade in smaller lots, usually without paying a commission, and you were relieved of even the largely ritual obligation to actually receive or deliver grain.

 The trading pits provided all sorts of speculative enterprises with both a model and moral justification.
 A professional horseplayer once formed auction pools to bet on races in the same way that traders formed pools to bet on wheat prices.
-(Wheat, apparently, ran faster.)
+(Wheat, apparently, moved faster.)
 The lessons of the pits also were applied by their masters to speculations in more exalted commodities, with similar success.
 The Art Institute was filled by men who bought paintings in Europe the way they bought hogs on the exchange floors.
 One such expedition took place in 1890, when Art Institute president Charles Hutchinson (son of Benjamin) went long on Rembrandts during a European spree, bidding high and bidding early, trading in volume.

 Chicago's commodity capitalists have always made and spent their fortunes unbothered by conscience.
 To traders in the early years, the most ruthless plots to corner markets were less attempts to defraud than the flexing of a more virile ambition.
 Chicago's greed, they argued, was untainted by the seamy scheming of the eastern capitalists.
 In his useful history The Chicago Board of Trade 1859–1905, Jonathan Lurie recalled some remarks of Benjamin Hutchinson.
-"The field is open to all," proclaimed this honest highwayman, boasting that in the west monopolists were made—rather made themselves—and not born.
-Speaking of his own career, Hutchinson said, "I have issued no spurious stock certificates, stolen no railroads, joined no gold conspiracy.
-For a study of such type of 'ethics' I would respectfully invite your attention to the gentlemen of Wall Street."

 This taunt of "Old Hutch" will be recognized as yet another variation on the familiar theme of western vitality versus eastern corruption.
 (Incidentally, Tamarkin tells us that Old Hutch went bust and spent his last years running a secondhand store in lower Manhattan, from which spot he could study the ethics of Wall Street more conveniently.)
 The disdain with which Wall Street regards what Tamarkin calls "the brash LaSalle Street style" is not wholly undeserved.
-This is partly a matter of scale; they trade corn on the Merc, conglomerates on Wall Street.
+This is partly a matter of scale; they trade corn on the Merc, but on Wall Street they trade conglomerates.
 It is partly a matter of taste; it is hard to imagine brokers on the stock exchange spending their off hours bent in $20-a-throw coin-toss games the way some of Tamarkin's traders do, or cashing their commission checks to buy home toilet seats made of Plexiglas studded with Krugerrands.

 After 140 years, in short, the commodity exchanges remain ineluctably Midwestern.
 Traders still come mostly from the Midwest, especially Chicago.
 (Until 1925 you had to live in Chicago in order to buy a seat on the Board of Trade.)
 Those who graduate from college carry degrees from Roosevelt, DePaul, Notre Dame, or one of the Big Ten, not Harvard Business.
 Their relative lack of education is not regarded as an impediment; as one successful trader put it to Tamarkin, trading is 98 percent emotion and only two percent brains.
 The pits remain as egalitarian as they were in Old Hutch's day, and prizefighters stand toe to toe with philosophy majors.